South Australian Private Carryover

-Private carryover is made available for use in dry years and provides insurance to boost allocations by increasing the volume of water available to water users by up to 20 percent at the beginning of a water year.
+Private carryover is a drought management measure that allows water to be stored in one year and used in the next.
+It provides insurance to boost allocations by increasing the volume of water available to water users by up to 20 percent at the beginning of a water year.

-It is made available when the projected minimum opening allocation of water for the year is 50 percent or less.
+Access to carryover is not always available – it is made available when the projected minimum opening water allocation, announced in April each year, is 50 percent or less.

 Private carryover provides additional flexibility to water users by allowing for some unused water allocation at the end of one water year to be granted for use in a following dry water year.

 An individual’s allocation in a water year cannot exceed 100 percent (total of allocations against entitlement and carryover).
-This is to ensure that South Australia complies with its Sustainable Diversion Limit (SDL) in the Basin Plan and doesn’t use a higher volume than is allowed to be taken from the River Murray in a water year.
-Find out more about South Australia’s SDL here.
+This is to ensure that South Australia complies with its Sustainable Diversion Limit (SDL) in the Murray-Darling Basin Plan and doesn’t use a higher volume than is allowed to be taken from the River Murray in a water year.

 Private carryover in 2020–21